How can I make payments in my business?

 You might also find that the larger the transactions, the better the exchange rate.

-- Fix the price on contracts: This means keeping watch on the exchange rate and its predicted movements.
+This means keeping watch on the exchange rate and its predicted movements.
 If your transactions have a small margin, then fixing protects your profit.
 On larger margin sales, you’ll be taking more risk if you don’t fix, both of a reduced margin and also a windfall.

-These are your most important stakeholders and you can’t afford to be late with payments.
+Your team members are your most important stakeholders and you can’t afford to be late with payments.

 There are packages where you simply provide a spreadsheet with all the details, or there are software packages where you input the data.
 Ensure their package integrates with your accounting software, as you’ll need this information to calculate taxes, such as payroll tax.